 Carlos III wanted to update the gate to the city, and to upgrade it in the Prado area.
 Then in the 18th century, that area is the eastern side and the start of the new Madrid.
 It took 9 years to build the gate, and in 1778 work was completed.
 Pretty soon it became one of the symbols of modern Madrid of the time.

-Like many Spanish cities, the gate was damaged during the wars conducted in Spain since its construction, and since its construction, the damaged signs can be seen to this day.
+Like many Spanish cities, the gate was damaged during different wars conducted in its lifetime, and since its construction, signs of damage can be seen to this day.
 The first damages occurred in battles conducted by the French in Spain in 1823.
 The gate was damaged again in the Spanish Civil War that occurred between the years 1936 to 1939.

 The gate was designed and planned by Sabatini, the 8th architect who was directed to plan the gate by the King of Spain, Carlos III.